Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 * One platform for all relevant payment types and related services
 * More than 50 fraud prevention modules integrated to prevent risk in real-time
 * Comprehensive affiliate system with automated split conversion of transaction on revenue sharing
-* Dynamic subscription and member management for recurring payments
 * Multilevel claims management with integrated handover to collection and various export functions for the Accounting
 * Automated e-mail notification function concerning payment status reports
 * Automated bookkeeping report in XML, SOAP, CSV, MT940